 If you’re having WiFi problems we have a few suggestions.
 For one, try turning it off and back on inside settings on the phone.
 It’s also a good idea to power down your WiFi router at home for a few minutes and turn it back on.
 Another option is to head to Settings > WiFi and forget your wireless network.
 Then search again and reconnect, put in the password, and try it again.
 This completely resets the connection between your phone and WiFi and hopefully fixes your problem.

 The January 2nd, 2019 update for the OnePlus 6 and 6T has a slew of bug fixes.
-This is OxygenOS 9.0.3 Android Pie.
-One of the biggest additions is WiFi speed, performance, and stability.
-So, get that update.
+We saw more in March, and a big one in June.

 How to Fix OnePlus 6 Bluetooth Problems